loganbvh/SdHAnalysis/README.md

 ___________________________________________
 #### Data processing pipeline for analysis of quantum oscillations.
 -----------------------
 SdHAnalysis is a collection of Python functions for analyzing Shubnikov-de Haas oscillations measured in pulsed and dc magnetic fields.
-A dictionary is created for each field sweep/pulse, and this dictionary contains the original data and any additional data created throughout the analysis.
+SdHAnalysis is based on the SdHDataSet class, which contains the raw and processed data for a single magnet sweep/pulse and includes methods for analysis and plotting.
 Currently, it is assumed that the resistivity is measured using a tunnel diode oscillator (i.e. SdH manifests as oscillations in frequency as a function of inverse field).
 ##### Data processing steps:
-1. Import data, clean it if necessary, and wrap it in a dict.
+1. Import data, clean it if necessary.
 2. Invert the magnetic field, spline fit to get evenly spaced points, and subtract a polynomial (in inverse field) magnetoresistance background signal.
 3. Identify peaks in the FFT corresponding to SdH and magnetic breakdown orbits, and any mixing signals or harmonics.
 4. Filter the oscillatory magnetoresistance signal to isolate each of the orbits of interest.